olivierlesnicki/sibyl/README.md

 sibyl
 =====

 A recommendation engine using likes and dislikes for JavaScript applications.
-The engine uses the Jaccard similarity coefficient to compare the similarity and diversity of sample sets and largely inspired by [davidcel's article](http://davidcel.is/blog/2012/02/07/collaborative-filtering-with-likes-and-dislikes/);
+The engine uses the Jaccard similarity coefficient to compare the similarity and diversity of sample sets.
+The implementation is largely inspired by a [blog post](http://davidcel.is/blog/2012/02/07/collaborative-filtering-with-likes-and-dislikes/) written by [davidcelis](https://github.com/davidcelis).

 Install
 -------